Vinz2008/C./README.md

 - [ ] After removing the old llvm backend, replace not needed clones in the cir with std::move
 - [ ] Make work the DISABLE_OLD_LLVM_BACKEND config
 - [ ] Make the size of bool 8 bits
+- [ ] Add the possibility to use an included binutils (in /usr/local/cpoint/tools ?) to use as an assembler for the x86 backend

 ## Benchmarks compared to other languages